-- Ensure your students understand vaping is banned on school grounds and within 5 metres of an entrance. - Point out it is easy to get hooked on vaping because vapes often contain high levels of nicotine and there isn't the harsh taste to deter people using them like with cigarettes. - Deliver prevention education / activities using the WA schools anti-vaping toolkit. - Provide parents and carers with information about ways they can help prevent children from vaping. - Use your school's behaviour management policy to guide disciplinary approaches.
+- Ensure your students understand vaping is banned on school grounds and within 5 metres of an entrance. - Point out it is easy to get hooked on vaping because vapes often contain high levels of nicotine and there isn't the harsh taste to deter people using them like with cigarettes. - Deliver prevention education / activities using the WA Schools Anti-Vaping Toolkit. - Provide parents and carers with information about ways they can help prevent children from vaping and support them to stop vaping. - Use your school's behaviour management policy to guide disciplinary approaches.